Our Board of Directors

 Cristina Firmini, Secretary

 Cristina joined the LakeCity Works Board in 2018, and currently practices law as in-house legal counsel with Halifax-based I.M.P.
 Group Limited.
 She also acts as I.M.P.’s chief privacy officer.
 As a native of Bedford, Cristina received her Bachelor degree from Saint Mary’s University and a law degree from Osgoode Hall Law School in Toronto.
 Cristina has previously worked with local tutoring and sport team programs, and currently volunteers with the Canadian Bar Society’s local Corporate Counsel Association.
 Cristina is happy to be a part of LakeCity Works, and to contribute to the positive impact the organization continuously has on our local community.

 Lori Smith, Member at Large

-Lori Smith leads the team of professionals responsible for RBC’s community marketing, internal and external communications and corporate citizenship across the four Atlantic Provinces.
+Lori Smith leads the team of professionals responsible for RBC’s community marketing, internal and external communications and corporate citizenship across the Atlantic Provinces.
 A strong believer in community, Lori has given her time and expertise to a number of local charities and causes, including Canadian Red Cross, Ski NS, and Big Brothers Big Sisters of Halifax.
 She currently sits on the boards of LakeCity Works and Children’s Wish.

 Jean Llewellyn, Member at Large